agsb/minute/README.md

 # All keyboards

-In a common lowercase keyboard, there are special keys that access groups of characters or a specific control character.
+In a common lowercase keyboard, using ASCII characters table, some special keys that access groups of characters or a specific control character.

-    A Shift (shf) key access uppercase characters and writer symbols.
+    A Shift (Shf) key access uppercase characters and writer symbols.

-    A Numeric (num) key access numbers and math symbols, pherhaps in keypad. https://en.wikipedia.org/wiki/Numeric_keypad
+    A Numeric (Num) key access numbers and math symbols, pherhaps in keypad. https://en.wikipedia.org/wiki/Numeric_keypad

-    A Control (ctr) key access control characters, those are bellow space character. https://en.wikipedia.org/wiki/Control_character
+    A Control (Ctr) key access control characters, those are bellow space character. https://en.wikipedia.org/wiki/Control_character

-    A Alternate (alt) key access over ASCII character table, as UniCode or UTF-8 tables.
+    A Alternate (Alt) key for functions or access UniCode or UTF-8 tables.

-Some Control characters have a specifc key as Carriage Return (Enter, Crtl-m), Backspace (Ctrl-g), Horizontal Tab (Ctrl-i), Line Feed (Ctrl-j), Escape (Ctrl-[).
+Some Control characters have a dedicated key, Carriage Return (Enter, Crtl-m), Backspace (Ctrl-g), Horizontal Tab (Ctrl-i), Line Feed (Ctrl-j), Escape (Ctrl-[).

-TA Caps Lock key holds sft state, and toggles between lowercase and uppercase chars.
+A CapsLock key holds and toggles between lowercase and uppercase characters.

+Also Alt and Ctr keys are used for shortcuts in applications menus as definided keybindings. https://en.wikipedia.org/wiki/Keyboard_shortcut

+Many keyboards have extra functionalities mapped with extra keys ( Meta, AltGr, Win, Fn, Menu, etc).

 In any case a keyboard could be in diferent states, as keys are software mapped to dedicated functions.

 As writer, keys are placed in text; As editor, keys controls movements over  text; As gamer, keys are actions in  game; As ilustrator, keys are actions to compose  image; etc

-A especific Alt key is used to extended the ASCII character table by compose a numeric sequence for access UniCode or UTF-8 characters maps.

-Also alt and ctr keys are used for shortcuts in applications menus as definided keybindings. https://en.wikipedia.org/wiki/Keyboard_shortcut

-Many keyboards have extra functionalities mapped with extra keys ( Meta, Alt Gray, ).

-# shortcuts, chords, combos and toggles
+# chords and combos

+"there are groups for Typing, Control, Function, Navigation, Numeric"

-By definition, a shortcut is pressing two keys at same time, a chord is pressing more than two keys at same time, a combo is pressing keys in sequence, a toggle alternate between modes of keys.
+By definition, a chord is pressing keys at same time, a combo is pressing keys in sequence.

+Usually a shortcut is pressing two keys at same time, as Shf+Q or Ctr+Q and a toggle alternate between modes of keys, as CapsLock.

+chords (simultaneous) or strikes (in order) ?

+I prefer make sequences because hitting one key at at time is easier than hitting two keys at the same time.
 # Only 12 + 12 keys !

 Only 24 keys for all ASCII chars, grouped as 33 control, 26 lowercase, 26 uppercase, 10 digits, 32 symbols.